-Ultimately, the lessons you learn from dating a narcissist will help you cultivate a healthy relationship with both yourself and others in the future.
+Ultimately, the lessons you learn from dating a narcissist will help you form healthy relationships with both yourself and others in the future.

-Reconnect with friends you lost along the way to help yourself recover from a narcissistic relationship.
+Reconnect with friends you lost along the way to help yourself recover from a narcissistic relationship for your own wellbeing.

 Finally, seek mental health support if dating that narcissist has led to feelings of shame, depression, anxiety, and insecurity.